xoikia/Heart_Disease_Prediction/README.md

 * `CSS 3`
 * `Bootstrap`
 * `Heroku`

+## Repository Files
+* [heart.csv](https://github.com/xoikia/Heart_Disease_Prediction/blob/main/heart.csv) : This is the dataset I have used to build the model.
+* [Heart_Disease_Prediction](https://github.com/xoikia/Heart_Disease_Prediction/blob/main/Heart_Disease_Prediction.ipynb) : This jupyter notebook file is where the data analysis, data exploration, visualization and finally the model building is being done.
+* [HeartDiseasePrediction](https://github.com/xoikia/Heart_Disease_Prediction/tree/main/HeartDieseasePrediction) : This folder contains all the html, css, python code and the model which is used to build the Flask web app.
+* [ReadMe Images](https://github.com/xoikia/Heart_Disease_Prediction/tree/main/ReadMe%20Images) : Stores the images used in README file.

 ## Feedback
 Hello reader if you find any bug please consider raising issue.
 I will try to fix it.
 If you like the project please give a :star: